netomacedo/application_log_challenge/README.md

 #BUILD AND GENERATE JAR FILE:  gradlew build

-#YOU CAN GET THE JAR file in /build/libs/project.jar
+#YOU CAN GET THE JAR file in /build/libs/project_name.jar

+#TO RUN UNIT TESTS USE: gradlew test --tests com.example.logs_challenge.LogsChallengeApplicationTests

 #RUN APPLICATION USING your .json file by parameter: java -jar logs_challenge-0.0.1-SNAPSHOT.jar log.json